-November continues to be a busy month for health awareness events and this week we recognize National Alzheimer’s Disease Awareness Month.
 Alzheimer’s is a disease that impacts more than 5.7 million Americans, potentially even someone close to you.
-Altzheimers is the most common form of Dementia.
+Altzheimer’s is the most common form of Dementia.

-When President Ronald Regan created this awareness month in 1983 fewer than 2 million Americans were living with Altzheimers.
-In just over 35 years that number has tripled.
+When President Ronald Regan created this awareness month in 1983 fewer than 2 million Americans were living with Alzheimer’s, in the 40 years since that number has tripled.
 In 2020, there were 99,000 Minnesotans living with Alzheimer’s.

-With early detection, patients can benefit from clinical trials, treatment options, and make changes to their lifestyle to attempt to live healthier.
-According to the Alzheimer’s Association “current medications do not prevent, stop or reverse Alzheimer’s, [but] they can help lessen the symptoms, such as memory loss and confusion, for a limited time.
+With early detection, patients can benefit from clinical trials, increased treatment options, and make changes to their lifestyles to attempt to live healthier.
+Current medications do not prevent, stop, or reverse Alzheimer’s, but they can help lessen the symptoms, such as memory loss and confusion, for a limited time.

 Visit the Alzheimer’s Association to learn more about getting involved in the fight against Alzheimer’s.